jbaum98/isc2017-guide/README.md

 LaTeX
 -----
 First, the directory [`basic_example`](latex/basic_example/) contains a simple example of a latex file and some of the basic commands and environment you will need to know to write LaTeX documents.
-Opening the code, which is contained in the file 'example.tex', next to the PDF is the most effective way to learn the basics.
+Opening the code, which is contained in the file [`example.tex`](latex/basic_example/example.tex), next to the PDF is the most effective way to learn the basics.

 The LaTeX directory includes a [`lab.cls`](latex/lab.cls) file that you can use to create lab reports in LaTeX more easily.
-It also includes an example lab report that make use of it, in the [`complex`](latex/complex) subdirectory.
+It also includes two example lab reports that make use of it, in the [`simple`](latex/simple) and [`complex`](latex/complex) subdirectories.
 The compiled PDF outputs are also in that directory so you can see what the finished result can look like.

 In order to use [`lab.cls`](latex/lab.cls) it is not necessary to understand how it works.
 An easy way to get started with it is to copy it it into the same